lukemunsch/chichen-itza/README.md

 * The two sections are layered on top of the background image which is a key construct of Chichén-Itzá, the observatory.
 * The two text sections blocked off in color are designed to overlap depending on the size of the screen.
 This is to improve upon the 'tiered' levels style.
+* The colors for the background are taken from the colors of the stones in the images and opposite color scheme for background/text.
 * They are styled in the outset border to appear tiered.
 * The header is also in the same color scheme and will centralise above the blocks when the screen is smaller than 700 pixels.